FACT0RN/FactWalletServer/README.rst

 Docker
 ======

-docker build --tag fac_elecrum .
+docker build --tag FactWalletServer .

-docker run -ti -v /data/git/electrumx/:/home/electrumx/electrumx --network host  fac_elecrum bas
+docker run -v <FactWalletServer Repo Parent Directory>:/home/electrumx/electrumx --network host FactWalletServer &

-FACT0RN SPECIFICS
+Fact0rn Specifics
 =================

 To run the FACT0RN Wallet Server you will need to modify a couple of things in docker/Dockerfile: